- 1 Do at-home teeth whitening products really work?

 Those with artificial restorations.
 Those who decide to have only their non-restored teeth whitened will find that they have some teeth that are whiter than others.
 Tooth-colored (composite) fillings, veneers, bonding, and porcelain (crowns, bridges) will not whiten.

 Those wearing braces.
 Whitening will only work on the portion of teeth that are not covered by the metal brackets.
 There is also the chance that the oxidation process that whitens teeth will also affect the metal of the braces.

 Those with a history of tooth sensitivity.
 There is a chance that the oxidation process that whitens teeth may also cause temporary tooth sensitivity.
 It is recommended that people with a history of tooth sensitivity caused by gum recession (exposed roots), worn enamel, and untreated cavities, should not undergo a whitening treatment, either in-office or at-home.

 How long does it take to whiten teeth?

-The length of time to see results depends on the concentration and type of whitening ingredients, the amount of time the whitening agent comes in contact with enamel, and the initial color of the teeth being treated.
+The length of time to see results depends on the concentration and type of whitening ingredients, the amount of time the whitening agent comes in contact with the enamel, and the initial color of the teeth being treated.
 With those factors taken into account, you may start to see results within a few days, and get full results in a timescale ranging from 1 to 4 weeks.
 Dental chair treatments will usually yield results within about an hour.